mtyszczak/hive-components/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/my-feature`
+2. Create a feature branch: `git checkout -b my-feature`
 3. Make your changes
-4. Add tests if applicable
-5. Run `pnpm lint` and `pnpm format`
+4. Build the project to test for errors
-6. Commit your changes: `git commit -am 'Add my feature'`
+5. Commit your changes: `git commit -am 'Add my feature'` (pre-commit hook will automatically run linters and prettiers if applicable)
-7. Push to the branch: `git push origin feature/my-feature`
+6. Push to the branch: `git push origin my-feature`
-8. Create a Pull Request
+7. Create a Pull Request

 ## 📝 License